ajitg25/Store_Monitoring/README.md

 # Store_Monitoring

-## Installation

-To install this project, follow these steps:

-1. `pip install -r requirements.txt`.
-3. Unzip the CSV file.
-2. Declare database name as "Restro"
-   Colections as:
-    - store_status.csv as "ActiveHr"
-    - Menu_hours.csv as "BusinessHr"
-    - timezone.csv as "timezone"  in mongoDB Compass
-3. Run the api file using,
-    `uvicorn api:app --reload`

 ## Description

 It defines a FastAPI application instance app, connects to a MongoDB database named Restro and initializes collections active_data, business_hour, and timezone.
 It then gets the current time and date, and declares variables for one week before and the previous day.